kennyfraser/wp-sync-test/_pages/automated-gui.md

 hide_from_related:
   - "1"
 ---
-The automated GUI installation method provides a graphical user interface to guide you through the installation of DCOS Enterprise Edition.
+The automated GUI installation method provides a graphical user interface that guides you through the installation of DCOS Enterprise Edition.

+This installation method uses a bootstrap node to administer the DCOS installation across your cluster.
+The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DCOS installation.

 To use the automated GUI installation method: